dpwinter/qsample/README.md

 ![](index_files/figure-commonmark/cell-3-output-1.svg)

-Additionally, we need a circuit to (perfectly) measure the third qubit after running `teleport` to verify if the teleportation was successful.
+Thus, we also need a circuit to measure the third qubit to verify if the teleportation was successful.
+If the outcome of this measurement is 0 (corresponding to the initially prepared $|0\rangle$ state of qubit 1, the teleportation succeded.
+If the outcome is 1 it (logically) failed.
-If the outcome of this measurement is 0 (corresponding to the initially prepared $|0\rangle$ state of qubit 1) the teleportation succeded.
-If the outcome is 1 it (logically) failed, we thus want to increment a logical fail counter.
-Let’s create a circuit for this measurement and let’s assume we can perform this measurement without noise.
+Let’s additionally assume there is some noise on the measurement readout.

 ``` python
 meas = qs.Circuit([{"measure": {2}}], noisy=True)
 ```

-Between the `teleport` and `meas` circuits apply a correction to qubit 3 conditioned on the measurement outcome (syndrome) of the teleportation circuit.
-We define the lookup function `lut` as follows
+Between the `teleport` and `meas` circuits apply a correction to qubit 3 conditioned on the measurement outcomes (of qubits 1 and 2) of the teleportation circuit.
+We map each possible measurement outcome (integer representation of bit string in order of measurement) to a corresponding correction on qubit 3 by defining the lookup function `lut`.
+We assume the correction itself to be noiseless here.

 ``` python
 def lut(syn):